The spinal cord is a bundle of nerves that carries messages between the brain and the rest of the body.

 After a traumatic event, a person may have varying degrees of symptoms associated with the severity and location of the SCI.
 The location of the injury on the spinal cord will determine how severe the injury will be.
 For example, an injury that damages the cervical spine (in the neck area) can cause loss of muscle function or strength in all four extremities (arms and legs).
 This is referred to as tetraplegia (formerly called quadriplegia).
 An injury of this type often requires mechanical breathing assistance, as with a ventilator, as the chest muscles may also be weakened.
 An injury to a lower part of the spinal cord that causes paralysis and loss of function in the legs and lower body is called paraplegia.

 Initially after a spinal cord injury, the patient may experience spinal shock, which causes loss or decrease in feeling, muscle movement, and reflexes.
 As swelling subsides, other symptoms may appear depending on the location of the injury.
 Generally, the higher up the level of the injury is to the spinal cord, the more severe the symptoms.
-For example, an injury to the neck, at C1 or C2 (the first and second vertebrae in the spinal column), affects the respiratory muscles and the ability to breathe.
+For example, an injury to the neck, at C1 or C2 (the first and second vertebrae in the spinal column), and especially in the mid-cervical vertebrae of C3, C4, and C5, affects the respiratory muscles and the ability to breathe.
 A lower injury, in the lumbar vertebrae, may affect nerve and muscle control to the bladder, bowel, and legs.

 The symptoms of SCI may include:

 The symptoms of SCI may resemble other medical conditions.
-Always consult your child's physician for a diagnosis.
+Always consult your child's doctor for a diagnosis.

 The full extent of the SCI may not be completely understood immediately after the injury, but may be revealed with a comprehensive medical evaluation and diagnostic testing.
+Acute SCI is a medical emergency.
+Anytime there is a suspicion of injury to the spinal cord, emergent medical attention is absolutely necessary.
 The diagnosis of SCI is made with a physical examination and diagnostic tests.
-During the examination, the physician obtains a complete medical history of the child and family and inquires as to how the injury occurred.
+During the examination, the doctor obtains a complete medical history of the child and family and inquires as to how the injury occurred.
 Trauma to the spinal cord can cause neurological problems and requires further medical follow-up.
+Occasionally, surgery is necessary to stabilize the spinal cord after acute SCI.

 Diagnostic tests may include:

-Specific treatment for an acute spinal cord injury will be determined by your child's physician based on:
+Specific treatment for an acute spinal cord injury will be determined by your child's doctor based on:

 SCI requires emergency medical attention on the scene of the accident or injury.
 This is accomplished by immobilizing the head and neck areas to prevent the child from moving.
 This may be very difficult since the child, parents, or bystanders may be very frightened after the traumatic incident.